vmware-tanzu/community-edition/docs/site/content/docs/latest/installation-planning.md

 ### Workload cluster

 After you deploy the management cluster, you can deploy a workload cluster.
 The workload cluster is deployed by the management cluster.
 The workload cluster is used to run your application workloads.
-The workload clusters is deployed using the Tanzu CLI.
+The workload cluster is deployed using the Tanzu CLI.

 {{% include "/docs/assets/standalone-desc.md" %}}